Back

 These are my complete notes for the Introduction and Basics of Classical Astronomy.

-All of the knowledge present in these notes are filtered through my personal explanations for them, the result of my attempts to understand and study them from my classes.
+I color-coded my notes according to their meaning - for a complete reference for each type of note, see here (also available in the sidebar).
+All of the knowledge present in these notes has been filtered through my personal explanations for them, the result of my attempts to understand and study them from my classes and online courses.
 In the unlikely event there are any egregious errors, contact me at jdlacabe@gmail.com.

 II.
 Ancient Astronomy.